The Sultan’s Palace

 Hauntings And Paranormal Activities

 While the home had undergone renovations and changes in ownership over the course of many decades, it had long been a place where hauntings had been a regular occurrence.
 Past occupants of the house have reported seeing the sighting of a man dressed in Middle Eastern garments appearing on the walls of the home, only to disappear moments later.
-There had also been reports of phantom noises like screaming and shrieking.
-On some occasions, the sounds of body parts hitting the floor may have been heard.

 Local residents passing through the home had also reported hearing chimes going off and smelling different incenses that might have been burning while there were no lights on inside.
 Even the sighting of a man with dark to light-colored hair was seen peering out one of the windows looking out towards the French Quarter only to disappear sometime later.
 Some say that it was perhaps the apparition of the many who was only to be known as Suleyman.

-What’s Happening To The House Now?
+What’s Happening To The Sultan’s Palace Now?

-The home still stands even today but is used for private condominiums.
-Long after the brutal murders, the mansion was still used as a private residence and was at one point owned by the New Orleans Academy of Art.
-However, the school closed up shop in the 1940s due to World War II drafting many of their students.
 Since 1966, the old Sultan’s Palace was converted into condos.
 But one resident named Frank D’Amico recalled hearing his wife panicking at the sight of what might have been a dark figure moving around.
 D’Amico’s wife was frantically searching for the lamp only to see the figure disappear by the time she turned it on to further investigate the movement.
-Since it consists of private residences, it may not be open to the public for the purpose of “ghost hunting”.

 The Sultan’s Palace may have been the sight of one of the most gruesome murders in the history of New Orleans.
 And it might be a chilling revelation for the residents of the condos that now occupy the house.
 Whether the hauntings still occur to this day are still anyone’s guess.
 But don’t be surprised if you even so much as pass through the old “Sultan’s Palace” and hear some phantom noises in the process.